-Polyglot is a global services provider, partnering with companies to streamline their HR, payroll, talent acquisition, translation services and business setup.
+Polyglot Group is a global services provider, partnering with companies to streamline their HR, payroll, talent acquisition, translation services and business setup.

 Through rapid growth, the company became aware of a disconnect between what they felt was the essence of the company, and the existing brand.
 It had expanded so rapidly that its identity had not been given the chance to catch up.